SysManSquad/sysmansquadblogdev/content/posts/2021-07-12-use-azure-policy-to-configure-boot-diagnostics-settings/index.md

               </p>

               <p>
-                By default, the JSON policy provided will ignore any resources with the tag <strong>IgnoreBootDiagnostics </strong>, but you can also add <strong>Exclusions</strong> here, as well.
+                By default, the JSON policy provided will ignore any resources with the tag **IgnoreBootDiagnostics **, but you can also add **Exclusions** here, as well.
               </p><figure class="wp-block-image size-large">

               ![](https://i.imgur.com/1lJbBMM.png)</figure> <p>